 And of course you can work it backwards.
 Calculate how much gross profit you want or need to make and what you want or need to invest in stock.

-Probably one of the reasons that this metric is not widely used is simply that it is not really understood.
+One of the reasons this metric is not widely used is simply that it is not really understood.

 Input margin 80%